 ASDA features the journalistic talents and unique perspectives of its members throughout the year.
 We’re always looking for contributors and story ideas for the association’s print publications, Mouth and ASDA News, as well as its award-winning blog, Mouthing Off.

 Contributing is Easy

 Step 2: Write an original article and send it to your editor when complete (we’ll give you a deadline, word count, some tips and help you along the way).

-If you have any questions, please contact Kim Kelly, publications manager.
+If you have any questions, please contact Kim Kelly, senior manager, publications.

 Download the Author Handbook for more detailed instructions and tips for writing, editing and submitting content for an ASDA publication.